metazool/connect_deploy_streamlit/README.md

 ## Steps

 Use `rsconnect` to create a manifest, commit it back to the repo.
-This adds everything, so we could happily point the manifest at a subdirectory rather than creating a UI project
+This adds everything, so we could happily point the manifest at a subdirectory rather than creating a UI project: "first make the directory your working directory.
+Then call writeManifest."

 ```
 python -m venv ~/streamlit_env